JoeCianflone/postcss-inject/README.md

 What I wanted was a way to have the simplicity of `@extend` with the behavior of a `@mixin`.

 Funny thing is I wasn't the only one thinking of it.
 [Adam Wathen](https://github.com/adamwathan) was thinking about this when he created [Tailwinds](https://tailwindcss.com/).
 Adam created a PostCSS plugin for [Tailwinds](https://tailwindcss.com/) called `@apply` which did almost everything I wanted it to do...except it was part of [Tailwinds](https://tailwindcss.com/).
 Now, Tailwinds is great, I have no issue with it, but I wanted this without *needing* a framework.
 Also, I didn't want to call it `@apply` because that name was being used with custom properties in CSS.
-I think it's been deprecated, but there's a change it will be taken up again in the future.
+I think its been deprecated, but there's a change it will be taken up again in the future.
 To me, `@apply` is a great name, but it comes with some potential baggage that I'd have to deal with later on.

 ## CSS Usage